Skip Navigation

 The department offers courses leading to doctoral, master's and, bachelor of science degrees in entomology, as well as an undergraduate minor in entomology.
 The Entomology Department strives to fulfill a diverse and inclusive environment (PDF) for all members, including students, staff and faculty.
 You can find out how our graduates at all levels contribute back to our community.
 (See Scott Crans 2016, George Hamilton 1985, David Moskowitz 2016, Sonny Ramaswamy 1980, Jessica Ware 2008, Xin Zhou 2007).
 You can further help by donating a gift that keeps on giving, to the Entomology Scholarship Funds.

-The Department of Entomology at Rutgers University is hosting a virtual prospective student event (PDF) on November 17, 2023.
-This event will be an opportunity for students applying for the 2024 academic year to meet the faculty, current students, and other prospective students.
-Students should apply to attend this event by November 13.
+The Department of Entomology at Rutgers University is hosting a virtual prospective graduate student event (PDF) on December 12, 2024.
+This event will be an opportunity for students applying for the 2025 academic year to meet the faculty, current students, and other prospective students.
+Students should apply to attend this event by December 11.

 In memoriam Karl Maramorosch (1915-2016).
 He was a very special member of the department.